The true costs of mental ill-health in the workplace

 - Devising a personal Wellness Recovery Action Plan

-3. For everyone – Mental Health First Aid (MHFA) (2 days)
+4. For anyone who might wish to become a Mental Health Champion or a Wellbeing lead – Mental Health First Aid (MHFA) (2 days)

-We all have designated First Aiders in our organisations.
-So, if you hurt yourself physically, you know instantly who to contact.
-We believe that EVERY organisation that employes staff should also have designated Mental Health First Aiders.
+In the same way that companies/services are required to have First Aiders.
+We believe that EVERY organisation that employs staff should also have designated Mental Health First Aiders.
 This course will teach participants how to:

 - Preserve life where a person may be a danger to themselves or others